-FAW: Family Assessment Worker or the Home Visitor performing the functions of assessment using Healthy Families America's Parent Survey.
+FRS: Family Resource Specialist (assessment worker) or the Home Visitor performing the functions of assessment using Healthy Families America's Parent Survey.

-FSW: Family Support Worker (home visitor), in our program referred to as Family System Specialist (FSS).
+FSW: Family Support Worker (home visitor), in our program referred to as Case Manager (CM).

 HFA: Healthy Families America.
 HFA is a national initiative to establish a universal voluntary home visitor system for all new parents to help their children get off to a healthy start.